lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - `printf` function (included in `stdio`) is called with the argument `"hello, world\n"`.

-    - `"hello, world\n"` indicates a string literal or string constant, which is a sequence of characters between double quotes.
+    - `"hello, world\n"` indicates a string literal or string constant, a sequence of characters between double quotes.

     - `\n` in the string literal is the C notation for the newline character, which advances the output cursor to the left margin on the next line.

 - ### Escape Sequences

-    - `\n` represents a single characters in C, despite containing two separate characters.
+    - `\n` represents a single-character in C despite containing two separate characters.

-    - Literals that contain backslash (`\`) followed by some character, are known as escape sequences.
+    - Literals that contain a backslash (`\`) followed by a character are known as escape sequences.

-    - These have special meaning in character or string constants, and provide a general and extensible way for representing hard-to-type or invisible characters.
+    - These have special meaning in character or string constants and provide a general and extensible way of representing hard-to-type or invisible characters.

     - Among others include `\t` for tab, `\b` for backspace, `\"` for double quotes, `\\` for backslash itself, etc.